Second Boer War: Witwatersrand Gold Rush

-British imperial interests were alarmed when in 1894–1895 Kruger proposed building a railway through Portuguese East Africa to Delagoa Bay, bypassing British-controlled ports in Natal and Cape Town and avoiding British tariffs.
-At the time, the Prime Minister of the Cape Colony was Cecil Rhodes, a man driven by a vision of a British-controlled Africa extending from the Cape to Cairo.
-Certain self-appointed uitlanders representatives and British mine owners became increasingly frustrated and angered by their dealings with the Transvaal government.
+British imperial interests were alarmed when in 1894–95 Kruger proposed building a railway through Portuguese East Africa to Delagoa Bay, bypassing British-controlled ports in Natal and Cape Town and avoiding British tariffs.
+The Prime Minister of the Cape Colony was Cecil Rhodes, a man driven by a vision of a British-controlled Africa extending from the Cape to Cairo.
+Uitlander representatives and British mine owners became increasingly frustrated and angered by their dealings with the Transvaal government.
 A Reform Committee (Transvaal) was formed to represent the uitlanders.